dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 ## Adapting the Program

-Once the program has been imported, you might want to make certain modifications to the programme.
+Once the program has been imported, you might want to make certain modifications to the program.
 Examples of local adaptations that *could* be made include:

 * Adding additional variables to the form.
 * Adapting data element/option names according to national conventions.